9 min read

 Why ditch the old Lexus for a new Jeep?

-I was tired of getting stuck in my Lexus GX and whenever I went somewhere adventurous like Utah, I'd have to break out the winch and/or stay away from half the trails because they were too gnarly for my rig.
-I'd pushed my Lexus as far as it could go with upgrades to the suspension and wheels/tires, but putting in new gearing and axle lockers or longer travel suspension was going to cost many thousands on top of the work I'd already done, so I figured it was time to sell and start over with something more capable.
+I was tired of getting stuck in my Lexus GX and whenever I went somewhere adventurous like Utah, I'd have to break out the winch and/or avoid half the trails because they were too gnarly for my rig.
+I'd pushed my Lexus as far as it could go with simple upgrades to the suspension and wheels/tires, but putting in new gearing and axle lockers or longer travel suspension was going to cost many thousands on top of the work I'd already done, so I figured it was time to sell and start over with something more capable.

-I wanted a vehicle that could literally go anywhere and when I stumbled onto a YouTube channel called Colorado Mall Crawlers ("mall crawler" is a derogatory term for someone that never goes off road in their off road ready vehicle, the channel is using it as a self-deprecating goof), I realized any Jeep was way ahead of what I could ever do in my Lexus.
+I wanted a vehicle that could literally go anywhere and that's when I stumbled onto a YouTube channel called Colorado Mall Crawlers ("mall crawler" is a derogatory term for someone that never goes off road in their off road ready vehicle, the channel is using it as a self-deprecating goof).

 On that channel, a guy in a stock Jeep drives pretty much every trail possible in Utah and Colorado, even stuff that you probably shouldn't try without a more modified Jeep and he does well on almost everything.
-He also drives a few trails I'd done before and barely made it or failed at in the Lexus.
+He also drives a few trails I'd done before and barely made it or failed at in the Lexus, and he just easily crawls over everything.
+That channel's videos made me realize any Jeep is already way ahead of what I could ever do in my Lexus.

 Summer time 2023 without doors and windows and the top slid back